-Verification screen verifies the user’s device by sending an OTP to user’s mobile number which is registered with the merchant.
+The verification screen verifies the user’s device by sending an OTP to the user’s mobile number registered with the merchant.

 3. Confirmation Screen — Confirm

-The confirmation screen shows the amount which he is about to transact for.
+The confirmation screen shows the amount that they are about to transact for.

-How will a repeat user’s flow look like?
+How will a repeat user flow look like?

-Once a user completes his first transaction using Simpl, from next time onwards when he uses Simpl he’ll only see a confirmation screen next time they use Simpl.
+Once a user completes their first transaction using Simpl, they’ll only see a confirmation screen next time they use Simpl.

-A: For MVP we decided to have predefined 15 days billing cycle.
-Which means Simpl bill will get generated on 1st and 16th of every month.
+A: For MVP, we decided to have 15 days billing cycle.
+That means Simpl bill will get generated on the 1st and 16th of every month.

-How are we going to convince merchants to integrate Simpl?
+How are we going to convince merchants to partner with Simpl?

-A: For the Simpl payment option to be present on merchants app, firstly, the merchants have to agree to integrate Simpl on their platform.
+A: For the Simpl payment option to be present on any merchant app, firstly, the merchant has to agree to integrate Simpl on their platform.

-Obviously, we had no users and therefore no numbers that we can rely on to sell it to merchants.
-Simpl being different from regular payment methods it was even difficult explaining to merchants how Simpl functions and what benefits that they can get from it.
+Obviously, we had no users and, therefore, no data to convince merchants.
+Simpl being different from traditional payment methods, it was difficult to explain how Simpl functions and what benefits merchants can get.

-To aid the selling process, we created prototypes(using Marvel) of how a user flow will look like on merchant’s app when a user chooses to pay using Simpl.
+To aid the selling process, we created prototypes(using Marvel) of how a user flow will look like on a merchant’s app when a user chooses to pay using Simpl.
 This helped merchants envision how Simpl can work on their platform.

 For example, below is a marvel prototype that we created for Grofers to showcase how Simpl can let their users place an order from the order details page itself instead of going to the payment page.

 Simpl covers these aspects.
 With Simpl placing an order is super quick and convenient.
-And since the user has to pay for their order at a later date, more often than not that means paying after he has received it.
+And since the user has to pay for their order later, more often than not, that means paying after they have received their order.

-So we also created a flow where when a user goes on to choose COD as their payment mode we prompt them to use Simpl.
+So we also created a flow where when a user chooses COD as their payment mode, we prompt them to use Simpl.

-This way the merchants can convert COD customers into online paying customers, thereby reducing their operating costs.
+This way, the merchants can convert COD customers into online paying customers, reducing their operating costs.
 And customers get the benefits of COD.